 Hemp has many practical uses, including fiber, building materials, and forage — to name a few.
 Photo courtesy of the University of Kentucky College of Agriculture, Food & Environment

-The University of Florida Board of Trustees has given the OK for UF/IFAS researchers to develop hemp management and cropping systems.
-The move is an important step to test the viability of what could become a valuable alternative crop for the state’s agriculture producers.
+The University of Florida Board of Trustees of the Internal Improvement Fund has given the OK for UF/IFAS researchers to develop hemp management and cropping systems.
+The move is an important step to test the viability of what could become a valuable alternative crop for the state’s łagriculture producers.

 By Richard M. Smith|April 20, 2018